Build on iOS

 3. Initialize the Mobile Payments SDK

-To get your application ID, sign in to the Developer Dashboard and choose your application.
+To get your application ID, sign in to the Developer Console and choose your application.
 If you don't have an application yet, see Get Started for steps to create a Square application.

 Your application opens to the Credentials page.
 This page contains the Square application ID used to initialize the Mobile Payments SDK.